sulu/sulu/UPGRADE.md

 ## dev-develop

+### parent query parameter

+The `parent` query parameter, which is used in quite some controllers like for pages and categories, was renamed to `parentId`, because it only references the id, and not the entire reference.
+This is also the new convention within our new Admin, so if your API should work with it, you have to name the query paramter `parentId`.

 ### Highlight section

 In previous versions of Sulu a section named `highlight` had a special design in the administratin interface.
 Its